Steps and Strategies to Cut Debt and Stress

 - Arm yourself.
 Our guide to debt apps and tools can help you set up a plan and see your progress.

 - Remember, you don’t have to face debt alone.
 Nonprofit organizations exist for support and planning.
-If you're interested, here's a list of resources.
+If you're interested, here's an article that references some of the available resources.

 - Create a plan you can live with.
-Working on your own or with a Huntington banker, make a plan to deal with your debt: This might involve consolidating your debt, negotiating with creditors or using tools like Hub to get control of your budget.
-There are options out there that can help.
+Working on your own or with a Huntington banker, make a plan to deal with your debt: This might involve consolidating your debt, negotiating with creditors or using tools like Hub.